jamescarson3/ctls2017/docs/intro_to_linux_04.md

 $ cp /work/03439/wallen/public/IntroToLinuxHPC.tar .
 ```

 Try to use `<Tab>` to autocomplete the name of the file.
+Do NOT change the username or lustre number to your username and lustre number - in this case you are copying a file from my directory to your directory.
 Also, please notice the single dot `.` at the end of the copy command, which indicates that you want to cp the tar archive to `.`, this present location (your home directory).

 This archive file is actually a bundle of many files and folders, all packed into one nice, easily transportable object.
 Once it is copied over, un-pack the file with the following command: